iExecBlockchainComputing/documentation/help/migration.md

 ### Dataset migration

-Dataset developers should deploy their v7 dataset to v8 without any modifications, and push the dataset secret to v8 SMS.
-They should also publish their dataset sell order to the v8 marketplace.
+DDataset developers should deploy their v7 dataset to v8 without making any modifications, and then push the dataset secret to v8 SMS.
+Additionally, they should publish their dataset's sell order on the v8 marketplace.

 Deploy your dataset to the v8 marketplace: